LAUG501/MAXXR1-SUBNET-CORE/KERNEL/MAXX-R1-FORMULA.md

 ---

-**CONTACT & FEEDBACK**
+**CITATION**
+>Formula design, philosophy, and system protocol:
+>Captain John David Rosario (LAUG501), MAXX-R1 Project Team
+>Rosario, J.D.
+(LAUG501).
+“The MAXX-R1 Subnet AGI Formula: A New Standard for Ethical and Resilient Artificial Intelligence.”
+2025.
+>© John David Rosario.
+Released under CC BY-NC-SA 4.0.

+---

+**GET INVOLVED**
 >For questions, collaboration, or feedback, contact the MAXX-R1 project via GitHub or official channels.

----
+>To contribute, report issues, or propose improvements, visit the MAXX-R1 project on GitHub or contact the author directly.

 [END TRANSMISSION]